tableau-mkt-archived/node-tableau-sdk/README.md

 ## Installation

 __Warning__: Under active development.
-Currently only known to work on OSX and Ubuntu using node v4.5.
+Currently only known to work on OSX and Ubuntu using LTS versions of node (v4, v6).
 Check the issue queue for updates or to contribute improvements!

 1. Install the [C/C++ Tableau SDK](https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm#SDK/tableau_sdk_installing.htm)
    for your platform,
 1. You may need to install node-gyp (`npm install node-gyp -g`)
+1. If you're on OS X, be sure XCode and command line tools are installed.
+You may need to run `xcode-select --install`
 1. Pull the SDK from npm. `npm install tableau-sdk --save`,